Merv Griffin's Crosswords

 Merv Griffin's Crosswords (also simply called Crosswords) is an American game show based on crossword puzzles.
 The show was created by its namesake, Merv Griffin, who died shortly after beginning production on the series.
 Ty Treadway was the host, and Edd Hall was the announcer.

 The series ran in daily syndication from September 10, 2007 and aired first-run episodes until May 16, 2008, with reruns airing in most markets until September 5, 2008; it has remained in continuous reruns on various outlets since then.

 The show was produced by Yani-Brune Entertainment and Merv Griffin Entertainment, and was distributed by Program Partners.

 Gameplay

-Crosswords initially pitted two contestants in direct competition, filling in answers in the day's crossword puzzle one at a time in a random but predetermined order.
-The answer boxes denoting the number of letters in a word was shown with a crossword clue and a dollar value.
+Crosswords initially pitted two contestants in direct competition, filling in answers in the day's crossword puzzle one at a time in a seemingly random (but actually predetermined) order.
+The answer boxes denoting the number of letters in a word were shown with a crossword clue and a dollar value.
 As the game progressed, a word could have multiple blanks already filled in.

 After the clue was read, the contestants could ring in, with the order they did so denoted on the screens on the front of their podiums.
 A contestant had to give a correct answer and then spell it correctly in order to earn the money attached to the clue.
 If the contestant misspelled the word, did not come up with the correct solution, or failed to give an answer, the amount of the clue was deducted from their score.